New Survey Names and Shames UK’s ‘Saltiest' Family-Friendly Eateries and Warns of a New Generation of ‘Salt Addicts’

 2 – Maximum Recommended Salt Intakes

-The should eat depends on their age.
-According to the Scientific Advisory Committee on Nutrition (SACN).
+The daily recommended maximum amount of salt children should eat depends on their age.
+According to the Scientific Advisory Committee on Nutrition (SACN):

 Salt & Health Report by the Scientific Advisory Committee on Nutrition, 2003